 AØKK08097U Family Economics

-Family economics today is motivated by observing that the family, and how individuals engage with it, has fundamentally changed in recent decades: the separation of sex, marriage, and childbearing; fewer children and smaller households; converging work and education patterns for men and women; class divergence in partnering and parenting strategies; and the replacement of what had been family functions and home production by government programs and market transactions.
+The family, and how we engage with it, has fundamentally changed in recent decades: “the separation of sex, marriage, and childbearing; fewer children and smaller households; converging work and education patterns for men and women; class divergence in partnering and parenting strategies; and the replacement of what had been family functions and home production by government programs and market transactions.”
+(Lundberg and Pollak, 2007)

-Family economics applies standard economic concepts to decision making by individuals and families.
-Concepts such as production, division of labor, and cooperation are used to understand marriage (Why?
-Who?), how to organize household production, investments in specific human capital, the decision to have children, investments in these children, labor market outcomes as a result of family organization, and divorce.
-Some of the classical topics in family economics revolve around the matching in the marriage market, the quantity-quality-tradeoff in the number of children, or the division of labor by gender.
-Topics that generated many recent empirical advances are the family gap (cost of motherhood), intergenerational mobility in health, and effects of family structure.
+Family economics applies economic concepts to decision making by individuals and households.
+Concepts such as production, division of labor, and cooperation are used to understand partnering and marriage (Why?
+Who?), the organization of household production, investments in human capital, the decision to have children, investments in children, labor market outcomes, and separation and divorce.
+We will cover some of the classical topics in family economics (e.g., the quantity-quality-tradeoff in the number of children, or the division of labor in the family), discuss the role of gender, and will also include insights from other fields, such as sociology.
+We will move on to studying topics that have generated much policy interest and many recent empirical advances, such as the family wage gap or the effects of family structure on children.

 - Discuss economic principles and apply previously learned material when reading empirical papers.

 - Select the frameworks and pieces of empirical evidence, which are relevant for policy questions or debates.

 - Organize scientific evidence to form an argument around a given issue.

 - Find and select empirical evidence from relevant sources (empirical research in the family economics literature as well as aggregate trends and data) to contribute to a discussion of a family economics topic and present concisely in written and oral form, at different levels of detail.

 - Evaluate the real-life relevance of possible economic explanations or scenarios, give an assessment of which explanation or hypothetical outcome is more or less likely.